-The MRI has gained a fashionable status by some dentists and orthodontists in recent years and often used during routine treatments.
-The reason given is, that the operator must know exactly how it looks in the TMJ and any deviations eventually found would have to be “pre-treated” before orthodontic teratment could be started.
-Structural deviations from the ideal textbook examples are actually very common and can be found in MRI of the TMJ, but they are mostly meaningless, and neither lead to other therapies nor do they have any prognostic significance.
-The MRI of the TMJ is therefore usually a completely non-sense measure during diagnosis, which causes the patients to only be distressed by time effort and high costs.
-It is often prescribed against the state of scientific knowledge in order to simulate a special expert status and sell special therapies to elaborate to the patients due to harmless structural deviations.
+The MRI has gained a fashionable status by some dentists and orthodontists in recent years and is often used during routine treatments of the TMJ.
+This is justified by the fact that one must know exactly how it looks in the temporomandibular joint and any deviations eventually found would have to be “pre-treated” before dental or orthodontic treatment could be started.
+Structural deviations from the ideal textbook examples are actually very common and can be found in MRI of the TMJ, but they are mostly meaningless, and neither leads to other therapies nor do they have any prognostic significance.
+The MRI of the TMJ is therefore usually a completely non-sense measure during diagnosis, which only distresses patients and causes high costs.
+Contrary to the state of the art, it is often prescribed in order to pretend a special expert status and to sell patients additional expensive therapies due to harmless structural deviations.

 Justifying indications for an MRI include severe pain that persists for months and does not respond to normal treatment or the clarification prior to major elective surgery on the TMJ – both are present but extremely rare!